netdata/netdata/aclk/README.md

 ## Metadata

 The information we store in Netdata Cloud is the following (using the publicly available demo server `frankfurt.my-netdata.io` as an example):
-- User data:
-  - user email
+- The email address you used to sign up/or sign in
 - For each node claimed to your Spaces in Netdata Cloud:
  - Node Name
  - The node information shown in `/api/v1/info`.
 E.g. `https://frankfurt.my-netdata.io/api/v1/info`